noi-ph/editorials/2023/tama/primes/index.md

 <details class="editorial-section"><summary class="h2">Subtasks 3 & 4</summary>

-For the remaining subtasks, we will only give you hints.
-The previous $\mathcal{O}(nb^2)$ solution is now too slow, so we need something faster.
+For the remaining subtasks, I&rsquo;ll only give hints.
+The previous solution is now too slow, so we need something faster.
 I&rsquo;ll give you a few hints that you can use to speed up your solution in different ways.
-A combination of them (plus a few other insights) can be used to solve the remaining subtasks.
+A combination of some of them (plus maybe a few other insights) can be used to solve the remaining subtasks.

-<details class="task"><summary class="h4">Hint 1 (Factorizing faster)</summary>
+<details class="task"><summary class="h4">Hint 1 (Factoring faster)</summary>
 There are faster ways to factorize all numbers up to $b$, e.g., by suitably modifying the [sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
 </details>

 <details class="task"><summary class="h4">Hint 2 (Summing faster)</summary>
-We&rsquo;re building the $n$th &ldquo;layer&rdquo; of the table (&ldquo;layer $n$&rdquo;) based only off the previous layer (&ldquo;layer $n-1$&rdquo;).
+The $n$th &ldquo;layer&rdquo; of the table (&ldquo;layer $n$&rdquo;) can be computed based only off the previous layer (&ldquo;layer $n-1$&rdquo;).
 Now, each element $S(n, i)$ of the current layer is obtained from the previous layer as the sum across &ldquo;all points northeast of $(x_i, y_i)$&rdquo;.
-Graphically, if we write the numbers $S(n-1, i)$ in their locations $(x_i, y_i)$ in the 2D plane, then we&rsquo;re summing up a &ldquo;quadrant&rdquo;, e.g.,
+Graphically, if we write the numbers $S(n-1, i)$ on their locations $(x_i, y_i)$ in the 2D plane, then we&rsquo;re summing up a &ldquo;quadrant&rdquo;, e.g.,

 <img class="illus" src="images/primes2.png" width="400px"/>

 It turns out that there are data structures that can speed this up!
 Such data structures preprocess a bunch of data like this so that after preprocessing, you can evaluate such &ldquo;range sums&rdquo; much more quickly than brute force.
-These cool **tree-based** data structures are fairly standard, and there are publicly available training materials discussing them, such as these training modules written by NOI.PH: [DS0](https://drive.google.com/file/d/1ZKVE8an5zEhyd3YYolK4BoQViawqEj9m/view?usp=drive_link), [DS1](https://drive.google.com/file/d/1hIirDnD-C--RVX7c8d6B6ScHcBbRb5ro/view?usp=drive_link), [DS2](https://drive.google.com/file/d/15q2WWAg2I1n5-MqHMKLm7BR7P4oYQZ-x/view?usp=drive_link) and [DS3](https://drive.google.com/file/d/17zd_VzBMJ0tfHue1tGAh5Qo4jpXNPPQJ/view?usp=drive_link).
+These cool **tree-based** data structures are fairly standard, and there are publicly available training materials discussing them, such as these training modules written by NOI.PH: [Trees](https://drive.google.com/file/d/1ZKVE8an5zEhyd3YYolK4BoQViawqEj9m/view?usp=drive_link), [DS1](https://drive.google.com/file/d/1hIirDnD-C--RVX7c8d6B6ScHcBbRb5ro/view?usp=drive_link), [DS2](https://drive.google.com/file/d/15q2WWAg2I1n5-MqHMKLm7BR7P4oYQZ-x/view?usp=drive_link) and [DS3](https://drive.google.com/file/d/17zd_VzBMJ0tfHue1tGAh5Qo4jpXNPPQJ/view?usp=drive_link).
 </details>

 <details class="task"><summary class="h4">Hint 3 (More insight on the data)</summary>
-Our earlier images may be slightly misleading&mdash;they&rsquo;re just a bunch of random points.
-Are our points really random?
-Try plotting $(x_i, y_i)$ for $1 < i < b$ and see...
+Our images above are just showing a bunch of random points for illustration purposes, but that may be misleading.
+Are our points *really* random?
+Try plotting the points $\left[(x_i, y_i) \mid 1 < i < b\right]$ and see...
 </details>

 The last two hints are the reason why I asked you to *visualize* the problem earlier on&mdash;those insights are much easier to see visually.